-There are a number of different options for homeowners snowed in, and each has its own set of pros and cons.
-I provide some tips that will help you choose between the various options and find one that is right for you.
+The matter of choosing snow-removal equipment is nothing less than a quality-of-life issue for someone who dwells in a part of the country where a snowstorm is possible at any time from November to April.
+There are a number of different options for homeowners snowed in, and each has its own pros and cons.
+Your mind will be more at ease during winter once you choose between the various options and find the one that's just right for you.

 You can, of course, use snow shovels as your snow-removal equipment.
+If you're looking for a winter workout, shoveling may still be your best option.
 In fact, to remove snow in areas such as around dryer vents, you almost have to shovel.

 - But this method of snow removal may not be an option for those with weak backs.

-- Nor is it as easy as it once was to find someone to shovel snow for you (that eager kid with a shovel in the neighborhood who'll take care of snow removal in your yard in exchange for a reasonable pay).
+- Nor is it as easy as it once was to find someone to shovel snow for you (that eager kid with a shovel in the neighborhood who will take care of snow removal in your yard in exchange for a reasonable pay).

-- But snowblowers take a bite out of your pay, and they require maintenance.
-It can be particularly irksome to have to work at getting a gas-powered snowblower to start up before you can even begin to clear snow away.
+- Snowblowers take a bite out of your pay, and they require maintenance.
+It can be really irksome to have to work at getting a gas-powered snowblower to start up before you can even begin to clear snow away.
 Snowblowers also require storage space.
 For those without garages, this may be a tough requirement to meet.
-Ditto for those who do have garages, but who can never stand to throw anything away, preferring instead to just toss everything in the garage ("You never know, I might need this someday...").
+Ditto for those who do own garages, but who never have much space in them because they can never stand to throw anything away.

 If you don't have the storage space to house a snowblower, one alternative is to enter into a sharing agreement with neighbors.

-- In an article appearing in "The Wall Street Journal Online" ("Choosing Your Weapons For the Winter Season," filed January 29, 2002), Jeff Zaslow reported on the phenomenon of "plowsharing," or using a community snowblower to serve the snow-removal needs of a number of homes at once.
-Zaslow noted the complaints of snowplow truck drivers that business had dropped 15% to 20%, because more people were taking snow removal into their own hands again.
+- In an article appearing in "The Wall Street Journal Online" ("Choosing Your Weapons For the Winter Season," filed January 29, 2002), Jeff Zaslow reported on the phenomenon of "plowsharing" (using a community snowblower to serve the snow-removal needs of a number of homes at once).
+Zaslow noted the complaints of snowplow truck drivers that business had dropped 15% to 20% because more people were taking snow removal into their own hands again.

-- Sharing is a great tip, if your neighbors are pals of yours; otherwise, difficulties can arise here, too.
+- Sharing a snowblower is a great tip if your neighbors are pals of yours; otherwise, difficulties can arise here, too.

-If you have a truck, you could consider buying your own snowplow and attaching it to your truck, so that you could have your own snowplow truck.
-But for those who do not have a truck, the question is: Can you afford monthly bills to pay for a truck?
-Ford, Chevy and Dodge might approve of this snow-removal equipment, but your bank account might raise objections.
+If snowblowers aren't your cup of tea, and if you have a truck, you should consider buying your own snowplow and attaching it to your truck.
+Then you could have your own snowplow truck.
+But for those who don't have a truck, consider whether you could afford the monthly bills to pay for a truck.
+Most people prefer to hire out for their snowplowing needs, so let's take a closer look at this option.

-Having already explored a few snow-removal options on Page 1, let's get down to the nitty-gritty and ask, What about the "old reliable" method for snow removal?
-No, I'm not referring to heated driveways; that technology, which I mention below, is too new to receive the "old reliable" tag.
-Instead, the method to which I refer entails standing in a snowbank up to your thighs at the front of your driveway, a sullen look on your face and a banged-up shovel slung over a drooping shoulder, waiting for drivers in pickup trucks with snow plows to drive by and make you an offer.
+Some of you may be all too familiar with this snow-removal method.
+It entails standing in a snowbank up to your thighs at the front of your driveway, a sullen look on your face and a banged-up shovel slung over a drooping shoulder, waiting for drivers in pickup trucks with snowplows to drive by and make you an offer.

 The drawback here is obvious: If you need to get your car out onto the roads in a hurry, then this method just won't do.
-But if time is not a concern for you, then you can find some cheap snow plowing rates this way -- with or without the sullen look.
-Truck drivers with snow plows who are on their way home (after taking care of regular customers) are sometimes not averse to picking up a few extra bucks, if you're willing to keep the snow plowing simple.
+But if time isn't a concern for you, then you can find some cheap snowplowing rates this way.
+Truck drivers with snowplows who are on their way home (after taking care of regular customers) are sometimes not averse to picking up a few extra bucks, as long as you're willing to keep the snowplowing requirements simple.

-- In addition to having the driveway snowplowed, some (the elderly, for instance) may need paths and stairs cleared.
+- In addition to having the driveway snowplowed, some homeowners may need paths and stairs cleared.
 This is the time to talk about it.
 Such work can be more time-consuming than the snowplowing itself, so expect to pay dearly for it.
 Time is money.

-- If the snowplowing contractor has to dig you out twice for a big snowstorm, is there an additional bill?
+- If the snowplowing contractor has to dig you out twice for a big snowstorm, find out if there's an additional bill.

 - The snow-removal contract should show evidence that the service has insurance against damage caused by snow removal.
-A snowplow can easily damage driveways, buildings, fences, etc.
+A snowplow can easily damage driveways, outbuildings, fences, etc.

 - Before you sign a snow-removal contract, find out the conditions for terminating it, should the need arise.